 Inner Workings is a 2016 animated short film

-You might remember Inner Workings as the animated short that was shown before Disney’s Moana during its theatrical release way back in 2016.
+You might remember Inner Workings as the animated short film shown before Disney’s Moana during its theatrical release in 2016.
 It’s regarded as a pretty innocent six-minute film that follows the main character Paul, an ordinary man who battles with his anthropomorphized internal organs to do what is expected vs. what is enjoyable.

 Halfway through the short, he encounters a woman named Kate, who gives his heart a strong reaction.
-Eventually, she sells him some sunglasses after he learns to embrace a bit of risk in his life.
+Eventually, she sells him sunglasses after he learns to embrace a bit of risk.
 The credits show them married with children.

-The controversy comes from the way Kate is drawn — her bodily proportions are highly unrealistic.
+The controversy comes from how Kate is drawn — her bodily proportions are highly unrealistic.
 Although we can see other characters throughout the film with these oddly proportioned bodies, the character Kate has garnered some attention.
-Though the film didn’t attract any widespread criticism at the time of its release, a Twitter thread put it in a new light for 2021 audiences.
+Though the film didn’t attract widespread criticism at its release, a Twitter thread put it in a new light for 2021 audiences.

 A thread about Disney’s body image standards goes viral

-The thread was started by a user named @Glitch_Plantbro, who shared two images of Kate and simply wrote, “In no world did Pixar need to do this.”
-This soon sparked an entire thread about the Inner Workings controversy.
+The thread was started by a user named @Glitch_Plantbro, who shared two images of Kate and wrote, “In no world did Pixar need to do this.”
+It soon sparked an entire thread about the Inner Workings controversy.
 Check it out: